anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 to the level of accepting connections.

-Responders intended to be used in resilient deployments SHOULD therefore ensure that their service announcements are not active when the responder did or would have failed to successfully accept connection for 120 seconds or more.
+Responders intended to be used in resilient deployments SHOULD therefore ensure that their service announcements are not active when the responder died or would have failed to successfully accept connection for 120 seconds or more.
 This can be implemented for example by connection probing once every 30 seconds and withdrawing the service announcements when this fails or by other forms